Hit enter to search or ESC to close

 • Optional Activities: Te Papa National Museum of NZ (free), Weta Workshop, Cable car

-• Drive Distance: approx 1 hour + ferry crossing 3 hours
+• Drive Distance: Approx. 1 hour + 3 hour ferry crossing

-6. We'll depart Picton and travel through the Marlborough region towards the coast where the views of the Pacific Ocean are complemented by the mountains in the distance.
-Along this stretch of coastline, we’ll make a stop for lunch and try to spot the native Fur Seals that often relax on the rocks in front of the ocean.
+6. This morning we'll depart Picton and travel through the Marlborough region towards the coast where we’ll see amazing views of the Pacific Ocean and mountains in the distance.
+We’ll make a stop for lunch along this stretch of coastline and try to spot the native Fur Seals that often relax on the rocks in front of the ocean.

 • Meals: Breakfast and Dinner